 Acoustic Output and Sound Profile

-The more the fans, the better the cooling, and thus, the better your overall GPU performance.
+The more fans, the better the cooling, and thus, the better your overall GPU performance.
 That said, a higher number of fans, or smaller fan units (with higher speeds), in particular, can pave the way for irritatingly noisy operation.
 Enthusiasts would be well-advised to scope out their chosen GPU’s Acoustic Profile beforehand, keeping in mind their GPU’s fans’ noise output at 100% RPMs (Revolution Per Minute).

 Additionally, MSI’s Afterburner is also helpful for gamers looking to set custom fan curves to maintain a specified range of GPU temperatures in order to produce a virtually inaudible Sound Profile.